FIGHT YOUR TICKET!

 The Surprising Reasons: Non-Driving Suspensions

 It’s a huge misconception that only serious traffic offenses can sideline your license.
-The truth is, many Florida suspensions are triggered by issues that can easily fall through the cracks in our busy lives.
+Many Florida suspensions are triggered by issues that can easily fall through the cracks in our busy lives.

 • Failure to Pay Court Fines: This is easily one of the most common culprits.
 A simple, unpaid ticket for a minor infraction can snowball into a full-blown suspension if you ignore it.